 Both CMMS and plant management systems help run day-to-day facility operations.
 But plant management software also helps design and construct industrial facilities.
 This unique feature allows businesses to layout facilities with maximum efficiency in mind.
 In doing so, this helps businesses create the safest facility possible.

 3. Estimating Software

 Estimating software is a module available in plant management software.
-This module is similar to predictive analytics in that it predicts the future by using real-time data.
+This module is similar to the reporting and analytics capability mentioned above in that it predicts the future by using real-time data.
 In the case of estimating software, rather than customer behavior, it predicts labor and material costs.

 4. Task Prioritization

-Outside of that, however, it also helps ensure that you have the necessary inventory and labor to complete those tasks.
+Outside of that, however, CMMS also helps ensure that you have the necessary inventory and labor to complete those tasks.
 If you don’t, it can help schedule them both so that every task on the list gets done.
 It all comes down to getting facility workers away from the paperwork and onto the maintenance as fast as possible.